Asymmetric Nuclear Matter and Neutron Star Properties in Relativistic ab initio Theory in the Full Dirac Space: Abstract

 \section{Abstract}

-The long-standing controversy about the isospin dependence of the effective Dirac mass in \emph{ab-initio} calculations of asymmetric nuclear matter is clarified by solving the Relativistic Brueckner-Hartree-Fock equations in the full Dirac space.
+The long-standing controversy about the isospin dependence of the effective Dirac mass in \emph{ab} \emph{initio} calculations of asymmetric nuclear matter is clarified by solving the relativistic Brueckner-Hartree-Fock equations in the full Dirac space.
 The symmetry energy and its slope parameter at the saturation density are $E_{\text{sym}}(\rho_0)=33.1$\ MeV and $L=65.2$ MeV, in agreement with empirical and experimental values.
 Further applications predict the neutron star radius $R_{1.4M_\odot}\approx 12$\ km and the maximum mass of a neutron star $M_{\text{max}}\leq 2.4M_\odot$.

-\emph{Introduction.}---Neutron stars provide a unique and natural laboratory for dense nuclear matter at extreme conditions that cannot be reproduced in any terrestrial laboratory~\cite{Shapiro1983,Lattimer2004_Science304-536}.
-The observation of gravitational waves from a binary neutron star merger~\cite{Abbott2017_PRL119-161101,Abbott2018_PRL121-161101,Abbott2020_ApJL892-L3} and the combinations of mass and radius measurements of neutron stars~\cite{Lattimer2012_ARNPS62-485,Ozel2016_ARAA54-401} have placed substantial constraints on the behavior of cold nuclear matter at supra-saturation density~\cite{Annala2018_PRL120-172703}.
+\emph{Introduction.} Neutron stars provide a unique and natural laboratory for dense nuclear matter at extreme conditions that cannot be reproduced in any terrestrial laboratory~\cite{Shapiro1983,Lattimer2004_Science304-536}.
+The observation of gravitational waves from a binary neutron star merger~\cite{Abbott2017_PRL119-161101,Abbott2018_PRL121-161101,Abbott2020_ApJL892-L3} and the combinations of mass and radius measurements of neutron stars~\cite{Lattimer2012_ARNPS62-485,Ozel2016_ARAA54-401} have placed substantial constraints on the behavior of cold nuclear matter at suprasaturation density~\cite{Annala2018_PRL120-172703}.
 Together with the information of nuclear structure experiments~\cite{Tsang2012_PRC86-015803,Baran2005_PR410-335} and heavy-ion collisions (HICs)~\cite{Danielewicz2002_Science298-1592,LI-BA2008_PR464-113}, astrophysical observations are constantly revealing the mysterious properties of dense matter~\cite{Fattoyev2018_PRL120-172702,Soumi2018_PRL121-091102,LI-Baoan2021_Universe7-182}.

-Asymmetric nuclear matter (ANM) has attracted considerable attention since its EOS and the density dependence of the symmetry energy provide important microscopic inputs for the investigation of the structure of neutron star interiors~\cite{Lattimer2004_Science304-536,LATTIMER2007_PR442-109}, neutron star mergers~\cite{Baiotti2019_PPNP109-103714}, and the dynamics of supernova explosions~\cite{Oertel2017_RMP89-015007}.
+Asymmetric nuclear matter (ANM) has attracted considerable attention since its equation of state (EOS) and the density dependence of the symmetry energy provide important microscopic inputs for the investigation of the structure of neutron star interiors~\cite{Lattimer2004_Science304-536,LATTIMER2007_PR442-109}, neutron star mergers~\cite{Baiotti2019_PPNP109-103714}, and the dynamics of supernova explosions~\cite{Oertel2017_RMP89-015007}.